Skip to content

 Alexander Hamilton’s Morristown Love Story

 Known as “the cockpit of the American Revolution,” New Jersey has a rich history from the American Revolution.
 During the 2nd winter encampment in Morristown and the 4th in New Jersey, the winter of 1780 was the worst winter of the war.
 Historians state the winter of 1780 was the worst winter of the 18th century!
-Yet, for some reason, everyone thinks Valley Forge was the worst winter, yet Jockey Hollow’s cold, snow, and disease-filled winter almost ended the war.
+Yet, for some reason, everyone thinks Valley Forge was the worst winter, yet Jockey Hollow’s cold, snowy, and disease-filled winter almost ended the war.
 There were 28 recorded snowstorms.
 One snowstorm dumped over six feet of snow on top of the current foot that was already there.
-Washington needed the troops to re-enlist for another year on December 31, 1779, and there was a considerable uprising.
+Washington needed the troops to re-enlist for another year on December 31, 1779, and a considerable uprising occurred.
 The troops were going AWOL, and America’s future was in jeopardy.
 Yet, with over 7,600 continental soldiers being frostbitten, tired, sick, and ready to abandon the effort, there was still time for a love story.

 In December 1779, with General Washington in Morristown and the Continental Army stationed five miles south in Jockey Hollow, New Jersey, is introduced to Alexander Hamilton.
 General Washington, Martha Washington, five aides-de-camp, including Hamilton, and 18 servants stayed in the mansion.
 Widow Ford and her children also remained in the house, which typically didn’t happen.
 Hamilton spent the winter serving General Washington as his aide-de-camp.
 As aid-de-camp, Hamilton was responsible for coordinating General Washington’s correspondence with fellow generals on current strategies and next steps on behalf of the general.
 Both resided at the Ford Mansion in Morristown.
 “Washington usually chose the best house in the neighborhood for his headquarters,” author Craig Mitchell writes in “George Washington’s New Jersey: A Guide to the Crossroads of the American Revolution.”